Chicken Itza is the largest ruin complex in Mexico’s Yucatan Peninsula, one of the largest Mayan cities in the world.

 The ruins were built by the Maya people, Chicken Itza beeing a pre-Columbian city.

 The pyramids are 1500 years old.
-Every day, under the thousands of Tahitians from all over the world who go out to temple the temple temple.
+Every day, thousands of tourists from all over the world come to visit this spectacular piramide.

 CHI = mouth